erichorne/sample-cookbook/README.md

 # sample3

 Re-creation of clowns/bears/catacorns from Chef Fundamentals
-- Testing syntax using knife!!
+- Testing syntax using knife!?